umee-network/docs/docs/governance/community-dao/submit-contributions.md

 ## Submission Guidelines

-> All submissions will be judged at the sole discretion of the [Umee Community DAO Committee](/governance/community-dao/overview.html#the-committee).
-Participants are by no means guaranteed to receive UMEE tokens for their contributions.
+> All submissions will be judged at the sole discretion of the [UX Community DAO Committee](/governance/community-dao/overview.html#the-committee).
+Participants are by no means guaranteed to receive UX tokens for their contributions.

-> Contributors located in the USA are prohibited from earning rewards through the Umee Community DAO.
-Contributors who are selected to receive UMEE tokens may be required to pass any and all KYC/AML checks requested by the Umee Community DAO Committee.
+> Contributors located in the USA are prohibited from earning rewards through the UX Community DAO.
+Contributors who are selected to receive UX tokens may be required to pass any and all KYC/AML checks requested by the UX Community DAO Committee.

-> By submitting your contribution to the [Umee Community DAO Committee](/governance/community-dao/overview.html#the-committee), you confirm that you have read, understood, and agreed to the following guidelines.
+> By submitting your contribution to the [UX Community DAO Committee](/governance/community-dao/overview.html#the-committee), you confirm that you have read, understood, and agreed to the following guidelines.

 ### All contributors MUST: